-- 4.4.3.1 In addition to meeting the requirements of Rule 4.4.1, the Beaver Section Leadership Team must ensure that the following adult to young person ratios are met: - a) Indoor.
-There is no recommended minimum ratio for regular indoor Colony meetings but there must be at least two adults or helpers present at each Colony meeting including the leader in charge. - b) Outdoor.
+- 4.4.3.1 In addition to meeting the requirements of Rule 4.4.1.1, the Beaver Section Leadership Team must ensure that the following adult to young person ratios are met: - a) Indoor.
+There is no recommended minimum ratio for regular indoor Colony meetings but there must be at least two adults or helpers present at each Colony meeting at least one of whom must have a full adult appointment with the Colony. - b) Outdoor.
 The recommended minimum ratio for outdoor activities held away from the usual meeting place is one adult or helper to six Beavers plus the leader in charge.
-As a minimum, there must be two adults or helpers including the leader in charge. - c) Nights away.
+As a minimum, there must be two adults or helpers present, at least one of whom must have a full adult appointment with the Colony. - c) Nights away.
 The recommended minimum ratio for nights away experiences is one adult or helper to six Beavers plus the leader in charge.
-However, as a minimum there must be two adult or helpers, including the leader in charge, present overnight.
+However, as a minimum there must be two adults or helpers, present overnight, at least one of whom must have a full adult appointment with the Colony.